Lee Metcalf: U.S. Senate

 In 1960, after Democratic incumbent James E. Murray decided to retire, Metcalf ran for Murray's seat in the U.S. Senate.
 He won the Democratic nomination over John W. Bonner, a former Governor of Montana.
-In the general election, he narrowly defeated Republican Orvin B. Fjare, a conservative former U.S. Representative, by a margin of 51%-49%.
+In the general election, he narrowly defeated Republican Orvin B. Fjare, a conservative former U.S. Representative, by a margin of 51% to 49%.

 Regarded as "a pioneer of the conservation movement," Metcalf worked to protect the natural environment and regulate utilities.
 He helped pass the Wilderness Act of 1964, and supported the creation of the Great Bear Wilderness and the Absaroka-Beartooth Wilderness.
 In 1962, he introduced a "Save Our Streams" bill to preserve natural recreation facilities and protect fish and wildlife from being destroyed by highway construction.
 He was a longtime member of the Migratory Bird Conservation Commission.
 He was also active on the issue of education.
 He was a leading supporter of the Elementary and Secondary Education Act, the effort to extend the G.I.
 Bill's educational benefits to a new generation of veterans, and the development of legislation to improve federally aided vocational education.
 The Peace Corps was established under leadership of Metcalf and Senator Mansfield.

 He was reelected after competitive campaigns in 1966 and 1972.
 In 1977, Metcalf announced that he would not seek a fourth Senate term in 1978.